Johnny Gaudreau: Calgary Flames (2014–2022)

-2015–16

-The 2015–16 season was a banner year for Gaudreau, as the sophomore set career highs in goals, assists and points en route to finishing tied for sixth among all NHL players in total points.
+The 2015–16 season was a breakout year for Gaudreau, as the sophomore set career highs in goals, assists, and points en route to finishing tied for sixth among all NHL players in total points.
 For the second straight year, Gaudreau participated in the NHL All-Star Game, the 61st in NHL history.
-Gaudreau was selected as a finalist to be the All-Star Game MVP, an honor eventually given to controversial and unlikely write-in candidate John Scott.
-However, Gaudreau's Flames failed to live up to high expectations bestowed upon them after their surprisingly successful 2014–15 season, finishing 26th in the NHL and missing the Stanley Cup playoffs for the sixth time in seven seasons.
+Gaudreau was selected as a finalist to be the All-Star Game MVP, an honor eventually given to unlikely write-in candidate enforcer John Scott.
+However, the Flames failed to live up to high expectations following their surprisingly successful 2014–15 season, finishing 26th in the NHL and missing the Stanley Cup playoffs for the sixth time in seven seasons.

-2016–17

-Gaudreau missed the entirety of the Flames' training camp due to a contract dispute.
+Gaudreau missed the entirety of the Flames' 2016 training camp due to a contract dispute.
 On October 10, 2016, two days before the Flames' season opener, Gaudreau signed a six-year, $40.5 million contract worth $6.75 million annually.
 On November 16, 2016, in a game against the Minnesota Wild, Gaudreau suffered a finger fracture.
 He had surgery the following day.
 Despite speculation he would miss up to six weeks of the season, Gaudreau returned after ten games.
-Gaudreau finished the season with 61 points in 72 games, leading the Flames in scoring.
-Gaudreau also recorded two assists in four games during the team's first round matchup against the Anaheim Ducks in the 2017 playoffs.
+Gaudreau finished the season with 18 goals and 43 assists for 61 points in 72 games, leading the Flames in scoring.
+However, in the 2017 playoffs, the Flames would lose in a four-game sweep to the Anaheim Ducks in the first round, with Gaudreau unable to score a goal and record only two assists for two points in all four of the games played.

-2017–18

-Gaudreau set a career-high in points scored during the 2017–18 season, leading the Flames and finishing top-20 in the NHL with 84; his 60 assists finished within the top-10 for the category.
+Gaudreau set a career high in points scored during the 2017–18 season, leading the Flames with 84 points (24 goals, career high 60 assists).
 He was named an NHL All-Star for the fourth consecutive year, but would not participate in the playoffs as the Flames came up short of a late-season push for the last wild card spot in the Western Conference.

-2018–19

-The 2018–19 season proved to be Gaudreau's best regular season to date.
-He finished with a career best 99 points, including career highs in goals (36), assists (63), and points (99).
+The 2018–19 season was Gaudreau's best regular season.
+He finished with a career-best 99 points, including career highs in goals (36), assists (63), and points (99), one point of a first 100 point season.
 He was tied for seventh place in league scoring.
-The Flames won the Pacific Division, and were the Western Conference's top seed heading into the 2019 Stanley Cup playoffs.
-Gaudreau finished fourth in voting for the Hart Memorial Trophy, awarded by the Professional Hockey Writers' Association to the league's most valuable player.

-However, in the first round of the playoffs, the Flames lost to the Colorado Avalanche.
-Gaudreau managed only one point, an assist, in the five-game series, which was singled out as a key weakness for the Flames in the postseason.
+The Flames won the Pacific Division and were the Western Conference's top seed heading into the 2019 playoffs.
+Gaudreau finished fourth in voting for the Hart Memorial Trophy, awarded by the Professional Hockey Writers' Association (PHWA) to the league's most valuable player.
+However, in the first round of the 2019 playoffs, the Flames lost to the eighth-seeded Colorado Avalanche in five games.
+Gaudreau managed only one point, an assist, in all five contests, which was singled out as a key weakness for the Flames postseason upset.